crsmithdev/goenv/README.md

 ## What?

-Goenv is a go package that provides virtualenv-like functionality for Go.
+Goenv is a Go package that provides virtualenv-like functionality for Go projects.

 ## Why?